Human Resource Planning

 - Determination of Demand and Supply: Human resource planning process is mostly involved in determining the demand for and supply of the manpower needed in near future.

-- Reduces External Influence: HR planning process can extremely reduce external influences in case of recruitment and selection.
+- Reduces External Influence: The HR planning process can extremely reduce external influences in case of recruitment and selection.